 - 4. Prior to acceptance of a preliminary plan of subdivision, the following information shall be provided: - a.
 A statement of justification describing how the application meets each of the goals, policies, and strategies of the Environmental Infrastructure Section of the 2007 Approved Westphalia Approved Master Plan and Sectional Map Amendment. - b.
 A detailed statement of justification for the proposed removal of any specimen trees.
-The statement of justification shall be based on a detailed site design, including grading and stormwater management, and shall show how each of the required findings have been met by the application.
+The statement of justification shall be based on a detailed site design, including grading and stormwater management, and shall show how each of the required findings have been met by the application. - c.

-- c.
 A stream corridor assessment using the Maryland Department of Natural Resources protocol shall be prepared for any on-site stream restoration efforts. - d.
 A statement of justification for proposed impacts to regulated environmental features that incorporates the findings of the required stream corridor assessment and the goals, policies, and strategies found in the Environmental Infrastructure section of the Westphalia Sector Plan. - e.
 An inventory of scenic and historic features along the site's frontage on Westphalia Road. - f.
 An approved stormwater concept plan with a focus on stormwater facilities designed as amenities using LID techniques.
 The concept plan shall show the same site layout as the preliminary plan and its associated TCP1. - g.
 A copy of the Erosion and Sediment Control Concept Plan. - 5.
 At the time of the preliminary plan of subdivision the applicant shall: - a.
-Demonstrate that rights-of- way for Westphalia Road, MC-634, are consistent with the recommendations of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment. - b.
-Evaluate the feasibility of providing an access point into the multifamily portion of the development that is aligned with the existing intersection of Chester Grove Road and Westphalia Road. - 6.
-At the time of detailed site plan, the following issues shall be addressed, or information shall be provided: - a.
-The multifamily development shall demonstrate adequate screening of all surface parking lots that are adjacent to Westphalia Road. - b.
+Demonstrate that rights-of- way for Westphalia Road, MC-634, are consistent with the recommendations of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment.

+- [b.
+Evaluate the feasibility of providing an access point into the multifamily portion of the development that is aligned with the existing intersection of Chester Grove Road and Westphalia Road.] - 6.
+At the time of detailed site plan, the following issues shall be addressed, or information shall be provided: - [a.
+The multifamily development shall demonstrate adequate screening of all surface parking lots that are adjacent to Westphalia Road.] - [b.
 The multifamily development shall include public spaces for the benefit of future residents that include sitting areas and objectively attractive site and landscape features.
-These public spaces shall incorporate high-quality design details and be integrated into the site design by a well-designed pedestrian system.
-An objectively attractive mix of public spaces that include focal points, seating areas, specialty landscaping, and specialty paving materials shall be provided. - c.
-Adequate visitor parking spaces to serve the proposed multifamily development shall be provided. - d.
-The applicant shall propose and provide a written description of the proposed green development techniques for evaluation by staff and the Planning Board.
+These public spaces shall incorporate high quality design details and be integrated into the site design by a well-designed pedestrian system.
+An objectively attractive mix of public spaces that include focal points, seating areas, specialty landscaping, and specialty paving materials shall be provided.] - [e.
+Adequate visitor parking spaces to serve the proposed multifamily development shall be provided.] - [d] a.
+The applicant shall propose and provide a written description of the proposed green development techniques for evaluation by staff and the Planning Board. - [e] b.
+The final landscape treatments for the frontage of Westphalia Road shall be determined.
+The landscape treatment shall provide an equivalent or better streetscape appearance than would be achieved under the strict application of Section 4.6, Buffering Development from Special Roadways. - [f.
+The applicant shall-allocate appropriate and developable areas for the private recreational facilities.] - [g.
+The applicant shall demonstrate to the Planning Board in writing that the on-site private recreational facilities will be properly developed and maintained to the benefit of future residents through covenants, a recreational facilities agreement, or other appropriate means and that such instrument is legally binding upon the subdivider and his heirs, successors, and assigns.] - [h: Access to existing or future bus routes shall be evaluated at time of detailed site plan, and facilities for a bus stop shall be shown if deemed appropriate by the Department of Public Works and Transportation (DPW&T).]